Supporting Us

 -

 Currently at Putney High School, more than 40 pupils receive a bursary.
-One in four pupils at Putney is supported financially by the school and the GDST.
+One in five pupils at Putney is supported financially by the school and the GDST.

 -